 Here at Fin, we like to share our branding strategy ideas and experience.
-Earlier this year Alan, Head of Brand Strategy at Fin looked at top five brand values for the largest asset managers (by AUM) through a comparison from 2015 to 2017 (see the report here).
+Earlier this year Alan, Head of Brand Strategy at Fin looked at top five brand values for the largest asset managers (ranked by IPE) through a comparison from 2015 to 2017 (see the report here).

 This explored the shift in how the top companies described their business culture to investors.
 The outcome wasn’t surprising, the top-line brand values remain largely the same as they did in 2015.

 Brand values must-haves for the top 50 (2015 – 2017):

 It is common to say brand values should be central to the way a company presents itself, and that they should always be reflected in the way business is conducted – we see them as being a company’s ‘operating instructions’

 However, brand values can be used to signal the embracing of a wider world’s changing attitudes.

 “To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society”.

 Larry Fink, Chief executive officer of BlackRock: Annual letter to CEOs

 In the immediate post-crash environment earlier this decade we saw the elevation of integrity, client-first approaches, and often transparency, as firms sought to counter negative perceptions of the investment industry.
 This is as much to attract the best talent as clients.